scouten-adobe/jumbo/README.md

 The parser is implemented with the [nom] parser combinator framework and makes extensive use of zero-copy.
 Since the parsing features of this crate include dependencies on [nom] and [thiserror], those features are gated on a crate feature named `parser`, which is included by default.

 This crate is intentionally minimal in its understanding of box content.
 Only `jumb` (superbox) and `jumd` (description box) content are understood.
-The content of all other box types is application-specific and thus the meaning of that content is left to the caller.
+The content of all other box types (including other types described in the JUMBF standard) is generally application-specific and thus the meaning of that content is left to the caller.

 ```rust